emeline-random/Dataccess/README.md

 ### Oracle configuration

 To use an Oracle database you need to use the configuration bellow and to change the password and the username in src/main/resources/application.properties.
+To be able to use tha application the user needs to have all privileges on all schemas.
 The configuration for Mysql needs to be commented.

 ```properties
 spring.datasource.url=jdbc:oracle:thin:@localhost:1521/XE